-All data was sourced from the FCC License View (originally, it was sourced from the FCC’s Spectrum Dashboard).
+In the newest version of the map (version 5), the data is sourced from the FCC’s weekly transaction files.
+Previous versions sourced the data from the FCC License View and the FCC’s Spectrum Dashboard.
 As time moves forward, this data might not be 100% complete or accurate.
 I make no claim as to the accuracy of this data.
-If you have a problem with it, double check it with the FCC’s online database, then take it up with them.
+If you have a problem with it, double check it with the FCC’s ULS database, then take it up with them.

 All names and colors are trademarked/copyright of their respective owners, I take no claim of ownership.